Sihyeon Villa, Sagittarius

 “What is wrong with you kids nowadays?!
 First you run around acting like you own the entire place, and then what?!
 You’ll be taking this outside and disturbing the lives of all the upstanding common folk!
 Jaywalking, trespassing!
 All it takes is one slip-up, and you’ll be in and out of youth correctional centers for the rest of your life—”

 “Leave it be, Tau,” came a familiar voice from the dark, “you have more important things to do.
-Besides you six will take responsibility and clean after yourselves, right?
+Besides you seven will take responsibility and clean after yourselves, right?
 Responsibility is everything.”

-The six children nodded fiercely before they continued their play—this time carefully straightening the items that were out of place along the way.
+The seven children nodded fiercely before they continued their play—this time carefully straightening the items that were out of place along the way.

 Tau sighed, pushed up his glasses, and pinched the bridge of his nose.
 “Yes, about ‘those important things.’
 Unfortunately, I’m not getting anywhere even with my connections.
 Nothing on our package from Verga and nothing on that other vitae reservoir and generator conductor.”